jayunit100/network-policy-subproject/crd_concept.md

 # An EAV model for network policys

+An EAV model (entity, attribute, value) gives you the ability to natively define graphs as the implementation for policies, as opposed to other concepts which dont match quite as naturally to security boundaries.

 Givne that several use cases suggested expanding policy APIs to cover higher level boundaries: